AugustoRuiz/dskgen/README.md

 Specifies the number of tracks in the disk.
 Default value is `80`.
 Only valid for `CUSTOM` disks.

 `--config <configFile>`
-Configuration file with all options and files specified in `JSON` format.
+Configuration file with all options and files specified in `JSON` format. **All other values are ignored, only the json is used**.

 `--help`
 Help.
 Show usage.